Does your business credit score affect your energy deal?

 What is a business credit score?

-The same applies if you’re a startup and looking to open business credit lines for the first time.
+The same applies if you’re a startup looking to open business credit lines for the first time.
 This is because credit reference agencies and lenders have no previous information to base their decision on, and so will assume you’re a bigger risk than an established business with a sparkling credit history.
-In this instance, a decision to lend could be based upon your personal credit score, but this depends upon the lender and the type of business finance you’re applying for.
+In this instance, a decision to lend could be based upon your personal credit score, but this depends on the lender and the type of business finance you’re applying for.

 Why do energy suppliers check your credit rating?